adam-versed/agentic-ide-toolbox/coding-tasks/tdd-coder.md

   - Set overall active task status to completed if all active task requirements and acceptance criteria are met
 - REPORT final test results and verification status
 - IF interrupted, document completed requirements and what remains to be done
+- **MANDATORY CHECKPOINT: Ask the user what you should do next and await instruction**